Credit Info Center's Credit Monitoring FAQs

 Who owns Credit Karma?

 Kenneth Lin is founder and CEO of Credit Karma.
 Lin graduated from Boston University in 1998 with a B.A. in Economics and Mathematics.
 As stated on LinkedIn, "Ken started Credit Karma [in 2007] after growing weary of paying to see his own credit score.
 He knew there had to be a better, more transparent option for consumers."
+In 2020, Intuit acquired Credit Karma for 7.1 billion dollars.
 Back to Top

 Where is Credit Karma?